yifangyou/metabase/docs/operations-guide/advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.md

 ## Modify Metabase to enforce HTTPS

-Before trying to enable HTTPS support you must upload a server certificate to your AWS account.
-Instructions above.
+Before trying to enable HTTPS support, you must upload a server certificate to your AWS account.

 - Go to Elastic Beanstalk and select your `Metabase` application.
 - Click on Environment that you would like to update.